udontur/obsidian/eng2d.md

 - Ambitious (Don't care the consequence)
 #### Dan Cody
 - Mentor figure: The sage archetype
-- Ellen kaye killed Dan Cody and get all the money (implied: "it might have last)
+- Ellen kaye killed Dan Cody and get all the money (implied: "it might have lasted indefinetely")
+- But Gatsby gets the knowledge

 ### Setting
 #### West Egg
 - New Money